|

 IV.
 Cryocoolers and Microcryocoolers

-Dr. Ray Radebaugh, Group Leader in the Physical and Chemical Properties Division at NIST, Boulder.
+Instructor: Dr. Ray Radebaugh, Group Leader in the Physical and Chemical Properties Division at NIST, Boulder.

 Detail: The same high-quality cryocooler course people have come to expect, updated for this presentation.
 The course will examine new directions in higher frequency operation of regenerative cryocoolers that allow for significant size reductions in both the compressor and the cold finger.